Mr. Morale & the Big Steppers: Background

 Following the release of his fourth studio album Damn (2017), Kendrick Lamar took a five-year musical hiatus.
 During this time, he executive produced the soundtrack album for the superhero film Black Panther (2018), became a father of two children with his longtime romantic partner Whitney Alford, and founded the creative services company PGLang with his creative partner Dave Free.
-Lamar cites a two-year stretch of writer's block as one of the reasons behind his long absence.
+Lamar cites a two-year stretch of writer's block as one of the reasons for his long absence.

 In December 2020, the Roskilde Festival announced that Lamar would be headlining the festival's 50th anniversary event in 2021, noting that "new material [was] on the way".
 However, the festival was cancelled in May 2021 due to COVID-19 restrictions.
 In an August blog post, Lamar announced that he was in the process of producing his final album under Top Dawg Entertainment, writing:

 I spend most of my days with fleeting thoughts.
 Writing.
 Listening.
 And collecting old Beach cruisers.
 The morning rides keep me on a hill of silence.
 I go months without a phone.
 Love, loss, and grief have disturbed my comfort zone, but the glimmers of God speak through my music and family.
 While the world around me evolves, I reflect on what matters the most.
 The life in which my words will land next.
 As I produce my final TDE album, I feel joy to have been a part of such a cultural imprint after 17 years.
 The Struggles.
 The Success.
 And most importantly, the Brotherhood.
 May the Most High continue to use Top Dawg as a vessel for candid creators.
 As I continue to pursue my life's calling.
 There's beauty in completion.
 And always faith in the unknown.
 Thank you for keeping me in your thoughts.
 I've prayed for you all.
 See you soon enough.